 What is Giftedness?
 How might it manifest in different people in different ways?

-These are some of the conceptual starting points that practicing teachers enrolled in the program will explore.
-They include a look into twelve specific traits that are considered by some experts to be representative of giftedness, outside of IQ alone.
+These are some of the conceptual starting points that practicing teachers enrolled in the program explore.
+These starting points include a look into twelve specific traits that are considered by some experts to be representative of giftedness, outside of IQ alone.

 Our program prepares educators to: